Informational Guide for the Mathematics Portfolio Appeals Process

 Each CRT should have the following:

-- A cover sheet that lists the following (a blank cover sheet can be downloaded from the website for your use):
+A cover sheet that lists the following (a blank cover sheet can be found on the Graduation Assessment Requirement webpage under the section Graduation Portfolio Appeal):

 - The student’s name.